pmirski/AWESOMEOsoftware/FullCode/Readme.txt

-Pawel:
+Pawel: TESTING IS #1
+IMPLEMENT ERROR HANDLING AFTER TESTING IS SUCCESSFUL
+	Tuesday morning: error handling considerations + general cleanup
+1. Testing
+2. Change so that tapefollow a little longer, then crane turns
-1. Testing & Error handling!!!
-Consider all possibilities Talk to Jon re: clear tub
+3. Error handling!!!
+Consider all possibilities
-	Look at what Cam made; test to see if works
-2. Mirrored surface 	<--- Do this ASAP and you'll have a second surface
+4. Test mirrored surface
-3. Test transition from retrieval to zipline
+5. Test transition from retrieval to zipline
-4. Move edge sensors
+6. Move edge sensors <---test if can
-5. Change times: wait for Kurt's voltage regulation
+7. Change times: wait for Kurt's voltage regulation

 ASK TIME REQUIRED